richardgaywood/paydata.org/content/houserules/characters/addiction.md

 ### Cravings

+Drugs are more-ish.
+That's kinda their whole deal.

+After any use of an addictive substance, your character will crave it.
+This will last for a number of downtime sessions equal to the drug's Recovery Period.
+Keep track of how many missions you use the drug on while this is happening.

-During downtime after using any addictive substance, make an Addiction Test as above.
-You cannot use Edge on this test.
-If you fail the test, you become addicted, and get the Addict (Mild) quality.
+At the end of the Recovery Period, make an Addiction Test.
+Subtract one from the drug's Addiction Threshold for each entire mission where you didn't use the drug at all.
+If you pass the test, the cravings end and you're in the clear.
+If you fail the test, bad news: you now have the Addict (Mild) quality.

-Characters with the Dry Addict quality take a penalty of -1 to -4 on this test.
-In addition, if they fail the test, they get the Addict quality at the same level as their Dry Addict quality.
+Characters with the Dry Addict quality take a penalty of -1 to -4 on this test, depending on the level of their former addiction.
+In addition, if they fail the test, they get the Addict quality at the same level as their Dry Addict quality, not at the Mild level.

+If you pick up an addiction quality this way, you do not receive any karma for it.

 ### Addiction-related downtime scenes